-You might think that only movie stars have personal assistants, but the field has become broader than that.
+You might think that only movie stars have a personal assistant, but the field has become broader than that.
 This is great news for those looking to break into the field, since breaking in with non-stars is markedly easier.

 The Bureau of Labor Statistics (BLS) notes that the field of administrative assistants, also known as executive assistants, has among the highest number of job openings.
 While these jobs differ from personal assistants, there are some overlaps.

 Odds and ends for assistants

 Administrative and executive assistants assist executives and top-level administrators; their job tasks include planning for conference calls and meetings, supervising clerical staff, reviewing/preparing memos and reports, and conducting research.

 Personal assistants differ in multiple ways.
 For one, their jobs are usually not office-based.
 Instead, personal assistants will work wherever their employers need them to be.
 This might include an office, at home, at a party or running alongside the employer.
 People who hire personal assistants include music executives, high-level executives, musicians, and celebrities.

 As a personal assistant, your primary job will be to keep your employer’s life in order, which might include the following duties: